Battery energy storage system (BESS) and intelligent

 Read our latest project notice

-EPCOR intends to submit the required Letter of Enquiry (LOE) for this project to the AUC in July 2020.
-If all required approvals are granted for the BESS, and if the proposed re-zoning for the E.L.
-Smith Solar Farm project is approved later this year, the tentative schedule of work will be as follows:
+In August, EPCOR received approvals for this project from the AUC.
+The proposed re-zoning for the E.L.
+Smith Solar Farm project is approved, the tentative schedule of work will be as follows:

 - Construction of the solar farm and installation of the battery is expected to begin in early 2021.